 Playing the violin has been a life-long passion of mine.
 I learned to play the violin at the age of nine and have enjoyed playing in orchestras, small groups and as a solo performer ever since.
 My goal in teaching is to share this passion so that others can gain a lifetime of joy from playing the violin.

 I was actively involved in music throughout my college years continuing my violin studies with Marcia Henry and Walter Olivares and performing as a member of the Glacier Symphony Orchestra, the Missoula Symphony and the University of Montana Orchestra.
 For the past 29 years, I have been a first violinist with the Jefferson Symphony Orchestra.
 In addition, I have enjoyed playing in a contemporary Christian band for the past 12 years.
 I am also proud to be a part of the teaching faculty at Boulder Suzuki Strings.
-I have received my certification in teaching Suzuki books 1-4 and will complete my certification in books 5-8 in the coming year at the University of Denver's Lamont School of Music.
+I have received my certification in teaching Suzuki books 1-5 and will complete my certification in books 6-8 this spring at the University of Denver's Lamont School of Music.

 In addition, I am mom to two Suzuki trained violinists which has given me a good perspective on the wonderful benefits and occasional challenges involved with having your child learn the violin.